Mayank-1234-cmd/whjr-clone/README.md

 ### What this ***doesn't*** have
 Everything
 I recomend you remix php-poc on glitch and then add contents in index.php there, then create inrg.txt in public.
 That way rest of server content would be stored in backend so secure.
+### Some notes
+Most of the notes are provided at the begenning of the source code.